-While there is no final deadline for student loans, students who intend to use a loan disbursement to pay for tuition costs should have all parts of the application process (including submission of the Cost Estimator Worksheet to the Financial Aid Office) completed by the following dates in order for us to get your certification processed in time:
+While there is no official deadline for student loans, students who intend to use a loan disbursement to pay for tuition costs should have all parts of the application process (including submission of the Cost Estimator Worksheet to the Financial Aid Office) completed by the following dates in order for us to get your certification processed in time:

 - Fall Term: July 1